henry232323/Pesterchum-Discord/README.md

 A Discord client mimicking the Pesterchum chat client from Homestuck, Uses a lot of code from my Pesterchum Client

+#Install
+Unzip the file and run Pesterchum.exe, the GUI wont launch until connected.
+If there is an update, updater.exe will launch in a console

 #Tokens
 The Discord API has officially deprecated user logins, (email / password) best choice is to use tokens.
 All accounts have tokens, to find yours: